Edward H. Nabb Research Center for Delmarva History & Culture Enduring Connections: Exploring Delmarva's Black History

 Year Legislative Petition Filed 1844

 Abstract of Petition In her 1796 will, Mary Dial of Caroline County, Maryland, granted Peter, Kitty, and Milly, their freedom when they reached age thirty-one.
-Following her death, Dial's daughter took Milly, and later sold her to Roger Wrigh for a term of years.
+Following her death, Dial's daughter took Milly, and later sold her to Roger Wright for a term of years.
 After the daughter's death, Wright took Milly and her son, Saulsbury Sheppard, to Delaware and sold them to Thomas Jacobs for a term of years, until Saulsbury Sheppard, reached age twenty-one or twenty-five.
-Now at age twenty-eight, Sheppard argues that he is entiitled to his freedom.
+Now at age twenty-eight, Sheppard argues that he is entitled to his freedom.
 He asks the court to recognize his freedom and summon Jacobs.

 Click on a field to move that field into top summary row for all records in this source.